vempatisaivishal/testingmdfiles/polymorphism.md

 33. **What is method overriding in Java?**

 - [ ] The ability to create multiple methods with the same name but different parameters in a class.
-      --Explanation:The ability of a subclass to provide a specific implementation for a method that is already defined in its superclass.
+      --**Explanation**:The ability of a subclass to provide a specific implementation for a method that is already defined in its superclass.
 - [ ] The process of hiding an inherited method from the superclass.
-      --Explanation:The ability of a subclass to provide a specific implementation for a method that is already defined in its superclass.
+      --**Explanation**:The ability of a subclass to provide a specific implementation for a method that is already defined in its superclass.
 - [x] The ability of a subclass to provide a specific implementation for a method that is already defined in its superclass.
 - [ ] The ability to define methods with the same name and parameters in different classes.
-      --Explanation:The ability of a subclass to provide a specific implementation for a method that is already defined in its superclass.
+      --**Explanation**:The ability of a subclass to provide a specific implementation for a method that is already defined in its superclass.

 34. **What is the main advantage of polymorphism in Java?**

 - [ ] It reduces code complexity.
-      --Explanation:It enhances code flexibility and extensibility by allowing objects of different classes to be treated as objects of a common superclass.
+      --**Explanation**:It enhances code flexibility and extensibility by allowing objects of different classes to be treated as objects of a common superclass.
 - [ ] It improves code performance.
-      --Explanation:It enhances code flexibility and extensibility by allowing objects of different classes to be treated as objects of a common superclass.
+      --**Explanation**:It enhances code flexibility and extensibility by allowing objects of different classes to be treated as objects of a common superclass.
 - [x] It enhances code flexibility and extensibility by allowing objects of different classes to be treated as objects of a common superclass.
 - [ ] It enforces strong data encapsulation.
-      --Explanation:It enhances code flexibility and extensibility by allowing objects of different classes to be treated as objects of a common superclass.
+      --**Explanation**:It enhances code flexibility and extensibility by allowing objects of different classes to be treated as objects of a common superclass.

 35. **Which keyword is used to prevent a method from being overridden in a Java subclass?**